Five ways to support children’s mental health

-School can be tiring, so children may need some comforting ‘refuel time’ with a parent or carer - and the winter weekends and evenings can offer some good opportunities.
+Having more time at home together may also put additional stress on family relationships so give everyone in the family a chance to refuel.
 It can be as simple as curling up on the sofa together and watching a film or some cartoons - and then chatting about your favourite bits.

 Having these sorts of conversations can help to make the positive buzz of watching (and laughing) together last for longer.
 It’ll also improve your child’s ability to reflect on their experiences and talk about their preferences.